dickdral1/world_dashboard/README.md

 Next to the sunburst chart a map shows the same data.
 Both the chart and the map are clickable.

+##More information on a country
+To obtain more information on a country the Wikipedia button opens a separate Tab or Window containing the Wikipedia page for the current country.

 ##Choosing of countries and subjects
 A country can be chosen in a number of ways.
 - You can use the select list on top